Adarshreddyash/DDOS-Python-tool/README.md

-This is a DDOs tool developed in python uses socket client
+This is a DDOs tool developed in python which uses socket client